blastah-code/privacy/src/en/privacy.md

 ### Cookies

-Please read the [Cookie Policy] for more information about how this website uses Cookies.
+Please read the [Cookies Policy] for more information about how this website uses Cookies.

 ### CloudFlare